Or call Ticketek on 1300 795 012

 West Australian Symphony Orchestra

 Before each performance a brief summary of the opera is provided by guest speaker Annie Patrick.
-Please join her in the Exhibition Area, Dress Circle Level of His Majesty's Theatre.
-Talks will commence at 7pm prior to the evening performances at 7.30pm and at 1pm prior to the 1.30pm performance and run for approximately 15 minutes.
+Please join her in the Exhibition Area, Dress Circle Level of His Majesty’s Theatre.
+Talks will commence at 7pm prior to the evening performances at 7.30pm and run for approximately 15 minutes.
 Talks are open to the general public and bookings are not required.